msaperst/snnap/README.md

 security scanning of dependencies.
 When a PR is opened, the functional tests are executed.
 These are all set as checks before the code can be merged into `main`

-## Things to fix
-- Auto populate db using ./setup-database.sh script
-- Retrieve backend port using env for nginx instead of hard-coding

-REFACTOR FOR UI UT TESTING